OwnMarket/OwnBlockchain/Docs/Cryptography/Cryptography.md

 All cryptographic artifacts (private/public keys, hashes, etc.) are encoded as [Base58](https://en.wikipedia.org/wiki/Base58) strings and used as such throughout the application and external interfaces.
 Base58 dictionary used is the same as the one used in Bitcoin implementation.

-Own blockchain uses the implementation of Base58 encoding from [Multiformats project](https://multiformats.io).
+Own blockchain uses the implementation of Base58 encoding from [SimpleBase project](https://github.com/ssg/SimpleBase).

 ## Own Blockchain Address